• Skip to primary navigation

 Tuna Chickpea Pasta Salad

-This tuna chickpea pasta salad has all the rich and savory flavors of the Mediterranean and is simmered in a garlic and herb brown butter sauce.
+This Tuna Chickpea Pasta salad has rich and savory flavors and is simmered in a garlic and herb brown butter sauce.
 It is an easy meal to put together for lunch or dinner and can be served warm or at room temperature.
-The chickpea pasta makes this a healthy version of traditional pasta salad.
+The chickpea pasta makes this a high fiber, high protein version of traditional pasta salad.

 tuna chickpea pasta in white casserole dish